BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-11-22-dynamodb-reservations.md

 **TODO A screenshot of the reservation creation screen, with an amount that corresponds to what we have pseudo-calculated above?**

-## After booking, viewing the costs
+## After reserving, viewing the costs

 Once the reservations are made, in AWS Cost Explorer, the upfront cost is clearly visible.
 It is charged at once, on the day we opened the reservation: